davidje13/websocket-express/README.md

 If no handlers are able to accept a WebSocket request, it will be closed (with code 4404 by default).

+If an exception is thrown, the socket will be closed with code 1011.

 As with `get` / `post` / etc. it is possible to register a WebSocket handler under the same URL as a non-websocket handler.